designedmind/2017/introduction.md

 > in any sense...” [(BBS commentary on Pylyshyn)](#dennett02)

-It is not hard to understand why Dennett is so opposed to the idea that the job of vision is not to produce an inner image.
-The idea of seeing as the observation of an internal performance on a phenomenal stage -- the dreaded "Cartesian theatre" -- is antithetical to the standard materialist world view.
+It is not hard to understand why Dennett is so opposed to the idea that the job of vision is to produce an inner image.
+The idea of seeing as the observation of an internal performance on a phenomenal stage -- the dreaded "Cartesian theatre" -- is antithetical to the standard materialist world view, and certainly invites a worry about infinite regress.
 While the commitment to materialism is admirable, Dennett's description of vision here is inaccurate:

 As a taster of the key claim I will be making in this essay, start with the following observation: contrary to Dennett, there are in fact many